 8. Force stop Google Play Service

 Google Play Store needs to be restart just like your PC.
 This is a really helpful and common trick to overcome the Play Store crashing issue on your Android device.
 To do this, follow the below steps.

-Step 1- Go to settings and then go to “Application Manager”.
+Step 1- Go to settings and then go to the “Application Manager”.

 Step 2 – Now find “Google Play Store” and click on it.

 Step 3 – Here click on “Force Stop”.
-This allows the Google Play Store stop.
+This allows the Google Play Store to stop.